krahets/hello-algo/en/docs/chapter_tree/binary_search_tree.md

 First, find the target node in the binary tree, then remove it.
 Similar to inserting a node, we need to ensure that after the removal operation is completed, the property of the binary search tree "left subtree < root node < right subtree" is still satisfied.
 Therefore, based on the number of child nodes of the target node, we divide it into 0, 1, and 2 cases, performing the corresponding node removal operations.

-As shown in the Figure 7-19 , when the degree of the node to be removed is $0$, it means the node is a leaf node, and it can be directly removed.
+As shown in Figure 7-19, when the degree of the node to be removed is $0$, it means the node is a leaf node, and it can be directly removed.

 ![Removing a node in a binary search tree (degree 0)](binary_search_tree.assets/bst_remove_case1.png){ class="animation-figure" }

 <p align="center"> Figure 7-19 &nbsp; Removing a node in a binary search tree (degree 0) </p>

-As shown in the Figure 7-20 , when the degree of the node to be removed is $1$, replacing the node to be removed with its child node is sufficient.
+As shown in Figure 7-20, when the degree of the node to be removed is $1$, replacing the node to be removed with its child node is sufficient.

 ![Removing a node in a binary search tree (degree 1)](binary_search_tree.assets/bst_remove_case2.png){ class="animation-figure" }